cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-- The alphabet set in the dialog "Text Options" now affects almost all classic ciphers: Therefore all adapted methods now have a button to directly call the Text Options dialog fom the Key Entry dialog.
+- The alphabet set in the dialog "Text Options" now affects almost all classic ciphers: Therefore all adapted methods now have a button to directly call the Text Options dialog from the Key Entry dialog.

   The "Text options" button is enabled at
   - the classic substitution methods (Caesar, Vigenère,